Layout canvas

 Creating Restorative Opportunities and Programs (CROP)

-To implement a holistic, human-centered and integrated housing, skill development and employment program for people who are formerly incarcerated through a three-year pilot program.
+To implement a holistic approach to integrated housing, skill development and employment for formerly incarcerated people.

 Impact Justice